... of the 11th day of the 11th month of 1918, the guns in

 Capt.
 Duncan's Co. of Col. Bunch's Regiment (2nd Regt., East Tennessee Militia).

 |Battle of Horseshoe Bend|

 Andrew Jackson's official report of the Battle of Horseshoe Bend (27 March 1814) mentions that "a few companies" of Colonel Bunch were part of the right line of the American forces at this engagement.
 More than likely, some of those companies included Captains Francis Berry, Nicholas Gibbs (who was killed at the battle), Jones Griffin, and John McNair.
-In addition, muster rolls show some casualties from this battle in the companies led by Captains Moses Davis, Joseph Duncan, and John Houk.
-Other men from this regiment remained at Fort Williams prior to Horseshoe Bend to guard the post -- provision returns indicate that there were 283 men from Bunch's regiment at the fort at the time of the battle.
+In addition, muster rolls show some casualties in this battle in the companies led by Captains Moses Davis, Joseph Duncan, and John Houk.
+Other men from this regiment remained at Fort Williams to guard the post -- provision returns indicate that there were 283 men from Bunch's regiment at the fort at the time of the battle.
 James' brother William was also at the battle, and his brother Jacob had been in a previous militia regiment.
 There were a variety of more distant Hammontrees in other theaters of the war.
 The full story is here.

 Later, when James had died, his widow Nancy had a heck of a time trying to collect the pension that was owed her.
 Bureaucracy is not new.

 Capt.
 John Mountjoy's Co. of Foot, 10th Virginia, Continental Line.